Have You Got A Problem with Website Image Thieves? Create A Page Exposing Them.

 The website "How to travel South America - Travel Volunteer" was contacted and asked why they were using my overland travel maps as click bait material without requesting prior consent and permission to do so.
 This website used 4 different maps I had designed and created.
 They even used one of my early South American maps, and couldn't resist loading an Asian overland map in the mix.
 Now tell me, why do I have to waste time requesting online image thieves to remove my property off their click bait website?
 One thing for certain, if I didn't personally contact this thief, my map designs would've still been active on that website with zero recognition or mention of the rightful owner or links to my own website.

 Below, one of many overland travel maps displayed through various pages on this website.
 Either ask permission and consent to use them, or just pull your finger out of your bum and design your own maps.
-I really though the entitlement generation was a joke — No, it's real.
+I really thought the entitlement generation was a joke — No, it's real.

 The Grey Area Of Business Advertising